Need photos of your artwork?

-Having digital pictures of your artwork can be useful for many reasons such as keeping an archival reference, an online gallery, or to email to people interested in your work.
+Having digital pictures of your artwork can be useful for many reasons such as keeping an archival reference, an online gallery, entering exhibitions, or to email to friends and family and other people interested in your work.

 Wouldn’t it be nice to have high quality pictures of your paintings?
 For FREE!

 Now you can eliminate the hassle of dealing with reflections, glare, incorrect lighting, shadows, etc. by taking advantage of AGL’s Picture Day service (free for AGL members).